jwrg/capiar/README.md

 - examples/cletter/__cover_letter.tex__ (A cover letter)
 - examples/dictionary/__dictionary.tex__ (A Latin dictionary)
 - examples/resume/__resume.tex__ (A technical resume)

-A These are subject to frequent change, especially the dictionary, which will be edited often.
+These are subject to frequent change, especially the dictionary, which will be edited often.

 Macros are (poorly) documented in the resource files in which they appear.
 The examples